 - Cinnamon for garnish

-- Put the milk in a pot and boil it .?
+- Put the milk in a pot and bring it to boil.

-- You can put the rest in a bottle or jug and keep it in refrigerator for some days.
-When you crave for sahlep again, you can heat some of it and feel that pleasure again.
+- You can put the leftover in a bottle or jar and keep it in refrigerator for 2-3 days.
+When you crave for salep again, you can re-heat some.